iGardening Logo Large Transparent Background

 Q: When does Abelia × grandiflora flower?

-A: It blooms from mid-summer through to autumn, producing fragrant pink-white flowers.
+A: It blooms mid-summer to autumn, producing fragrant pink-white flowers.

 Q: Is Abelia × grandiflora evergreen?